-Although breast cancer is typically synonymous as a disease which commonly occurs in women, it does occur in men as well.
+Although breast cancer is typically synonymous as a disease that commonly occurs in women, it does occur in men as well.
 This is because although minimal in quantity, men do have breast tissue that has the potential to become malignant similarly to women, albeit much less commonly.
-While male breast cancer (MBC) is rare, only occurring in 1% of all breast cancers , it does occur, and it is important to be cognizant of its reality and potential.
-In the US, here are about 2,800 cases of male breast cancer annually.
+While male breast cancer (MBC) is rare, only occurring in 1% of all breast cancers, it does occur, and it is important to be cognizant of its reality and potential.
+In the U.S., there are about 2,800 cases of male breast cancer annually.
 Unfortunately, men with breast cancer are often diagnosed late and have high mortality.
 However, stage for stage, the survival between males and females is similar.

 When discussing the etiology of male breast cancer, one must uncover the potential genetic or environmental risk factors.
 It is also important to be mindful that the majority of males diagnosed with MBC have no identifiable risk other than increasing age (average age of diagnosis of 71 years).